Adam Fleming (businessman)

-Adam Richard Fleming (born 15 May 1948) is a British billionaire, and the chairman of the asset management company Stonehage Fleming.
+Adam Richard Fleming (born 15 May 1948) is a British businessman and was the deputy group chairman of the asset management company Stonehage Fleming before his retirement in 2019.

 Early life

 Adam Richard Fleming was born on 15 May 1948, the son of Major Richard Evelyn Fleming (1910–1977) and the Hon.
 Dorothy Charmian Hermon-Hodge, daughter of Roland Herman Hermon-Hodge, 2nd Baron Wyfold.
 He has seven brothers and sisters.

 His grandfather was Major Valentine Fleming (1882–1917), and his great-grandfather was the Scottish banker Robert Fleming, founder of the merchant bank Robert Fleming & Co.
 His uncle on his father's side was the James Bond novelist Ian Fleming.

 He was educated at Abberley Hall School and Eton.

 Career

 He started his career in 1970 as a stock market analyst at Robert Fleming & Co., the company founded by his great-grandfather, earning £7 per week.

-In April 2015, The Sunday Times Rich List estimated his family's net worth at £1.5 billion.
+In April 2015, The Sunday Times Rich List incorrectly estimated his family's net worth at £1.5 billion.

 Fleming is chairman of Wits Gold, chairman of the Johannesburg Land Company, a director of Zambeef Products, chairman of Fleming Family & Partners, and has farming interests in Zambia and South Africa.

 Fleming describes himself as "just a long-term investor with firm beliefs in gold".